The Five Inner Critics That Haunt Many Women

 Steps to working with your Inner Critic:

-- What kind of inner critic do I have?
-Give it a name.
+- What kind of inner critic do you have?
+Could you give it a name?
 What is its energy?

 - Begin to notice the self-talk of this critic.
 See if you can bring into awareness a fear or worry that may be triggering this critic.